-During the fiscal years of 2016 through 2020, we determined that it was more likely than not losses generated in the U.S. and certain foreign jurisdictions will not be realized based on projections of future taxable income, estimated reversals of existing taxable timing differences, and other considerations.
+During the fiscal years of 2016 through 2021, we determined that it was more likely than not losses generated in the U.S. and certain foreign jurisdictions will not be realized based on projections of future taxable income, estimated reversals of existing taxable timing differences, and other considerations.
 In prior years, we recorded a valuation allowance on all of our domestic and foreign deferred tax assets.

-The effective income tax rate was (18.2)% and (36.5)% for the year to date periods ended June 30, 2021 and 2020, respectively.
+The effective income tax rate was (6.6)% and 3.2% for the year to date periods ending March 31, 2022 and 2021, respectively.
 For each year to date period, the income tax provision amounts include estimated income taxes for one of the Company's foreign subsidiaries and certain U.S. states.
-In addition, we recognized the following non-recurring income tax benefits: